 9. Most Fairtrade products cannot be grown in the UK

-Fairtrade focuses mainly on products such as coffee and bananas that can’t be grown in temperate climates or products that can’t be grown in sufficient quantities in the EU to meet demand, for example oranges and honey.
+Fairtrade focuses mainly on products such as coffee and bananas that can’t be grown in temperate climates.
+It also focuses on products that can’t be grown in sufficient quantities in the UK and EU to meet demand.

 Watch this film about the difference your choice can make to banana farmers.